 What is Qurbani?

-Qurbani is the act of sacrificing a qualifying animal and must take place during the three days of Eid al-Adha in order to count as Qurbani.
+The Qurbani rules in Islam state that a qualifying animal must be sacrificed during the three days of Eid al-Adha in order to count as Qurbani.
 The animals that may be sacrificed include:

 - Sheep and goats at least one year of age